Dateland, Arizona: History

-Dateland began as a road stop in the 1920s.
-During World War II, Dateland was home to Dateland Air Force Auxiliary Field.
+Sugar rationing in 1942 during World War II led to the increase of date production in Arizona, leading to growing popularity for dates as a sweet alternative to candy, boosting Arizona's date industry.

 After the closure of the airfield, the land was subdivided in the 1970s.
 The developers of one subdivision on the former airfield, El Camino Del Sol, were convicted of fraud in 1977.
 Most of Dateland consists of undeveloped lots.

 Climate

 This area has a large amount of sunshine year round due to its stable descending air and high pressure.
 According to the Köppen Climate Classification system, Dateland has a desert climate, abbreviated "Bwh" on climate maps.

+A locality near Dateland called Montezuma recorded a temperature of 105.1 °F (40.6 °C) on February 3, 1963, making it the record holder for the highest temperature in the United States in February.

 Infrastructure

 Utilities

 Dateland is served by the following utilities: